Ale Prado | July 6, 2022 | Product Liability

 - Design Defect – An inherent flaw in the product’s design that creates an unreasonable danger when using the product.

-- Manufacturing Defect – A problem during the manufacturing process that causes some or all of the products to be unreasonably dangerous to use.
+- Manufacturing Defect – A problem during the manufacturing process that causes some or all of the products to be unreasonably dangerous to use, for example some Ikea defective products.

 - Marketing Defect – Failing to provide sufficient instructions for use or failure to provide adequate warnings and risks of use.